Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning: Experiments and Results

 \section{Experiments and Results}

-We evaluate the performance of the proposed BSAC agent in several challenging continuous control environments with varying action combinations and complexity.
-We choose the MuJoCo physics engine \cite{todorov2012mujoco} to simulate our experiments in the OpenAI's Gym environment \cite{1606.01540}.

-In our experiments, we use three of the standard continuous control benchmark domains -- Hopper-v2, Walker2d-v2, and Humanoid-v2.
-We first study the performance of the proposed BSAC against the state-of-the-art continuous control algorithm, the SAC \cite{haarnoja2018soft} and other benchmark DRL algorithms, PPO \cite{schulman2017proximal}, DDPG \cite{lillicrap2015continuous}, and TD3 \cite{fujimoto2018addressing}.
-Then, we compare the performance of the BSAC based on different BSN models in the Humanoid-v2 domain.
-Tables \ref{table:hyperparam} and \ref{table: env} provide the technical details and parameters used to train the agents in our experiments using a laptop with an Intel i7 Processor, GeForce GTX 1050 Ti GPU, and 16GB DDR4 RAM running on Ubuntu 18.04 OS.
+In our experiments, we use three of the standard continuous control benchmark domains -- Hopper-v2, Walker2d-v2, and Humanoid-v2 in the OpenAI's Gym environment.
+We study the performance of the proposed BSAC against the state-of-the-art continuous control algorithm, the SAC \cite{haarnoja2018soft} and other benchmark DRL algorithms, PPO \cite{schulman2017proximal}, DDPG \cite{lillicrap2015continuous}, and TD3 \cite{fujimoto2018addressing}.